Formulation, existence, and computation of boundedly rational dynamic user equilibrium with fixed or endogenous user tolerance: Existence of VT-BR-DUE and BR-DUE

 \end{theorem} \begin{proof} See \cite{Browder}. \end{proof}

+\begin{remark} Browder's theorem is one generalization of the famous Brouwer's fixed-point theorem.
+Existence results for DUE have been established in a number of papers based on other form of Brouwer's fixed-point theorem, either explicitly or implicitly.
+Those papers include \cite{MW2010, Mounce, Mounce2007, MS2007, WTC} and \cite{ZM}. \end{remark}

-Approaches based on Brouwer's theorem require the set of feasible path flows (departure rates) under consideration to be compact and convex in a Hilbert space, and typically involve an {\it a priori} bound on all the path flows \citep{ZM}.
-The invocation of the {\it a priori} boundedness on path flows is used to secure compactness needed for a topological argument; the reason is that, in contrast to the finite-dimensional Euclidean spaces, closedness and boundedness together no longer guarantee compactness of a subset in infinite-dimensional function spaces.
+Approaches based on Browder's theorem require the set of feasible path departure rates to be compact and convex in a Hilbert space, and typically involve an {\it a priori} bound on all the path departure rates \citep{ZM}.
+The invocation of the {\it a priori} boundedness on departure rates is used to secure compactness needed for a topological argument.
+This is particularly relevant in continuous-time models due to the fact that closedness and boundedness together no longer guarantee compactness in infinite-dimensional spaces.

+Note should be taken on the following fact: the boundedness assumption is less of an issue for the route-choice (RC) DUE by virtue of problem formulation; that is, for RC\ DUE, the travel demand constraints are of the following form: